-Dino Lingo coloring book was created the book and the posters in mind.
-While coloring the illustrations from the book and the posters, kids will naturally remember and repeat the words in German...
+Dino Lingo coloring book was created with the book and the posters in mind.
+While coloring the illustrations from the book and the posters, kids will naturally remember and repeat the words in German.

-Dino Lingo Parents Guide is designed to help parents learn how to teach a foreign language to children.
-It also has information on how to use our DVDs the most effective way.
+Dino Lingo Parents Guide is designed to help parents learn how to teach a foreign language to their children.
+It also has information on how to use our DVDs in the most effective way.

 Every full educational set comes with a small dinosaur plush toy.

 Dino Lingo language learning sets (Full Home Education sets and Basic sets) includes a special "Progress Chart" which helps to monitor your child's progress weekly.
 This chart also includes 200 small stickers and a weekly progress report.
 All the images from the DVDs and flashcards are included in the chart.

 how it works : 1 - Show your child an image from the progress chart

 2 - Put a sticker under each correct answer

 3 - Reward your child for correct answers